evan-forbes/cli/README.md

 This fork of the fantastic command line interface designing package, [cli](github.comurfave/cli), has the added ability to design apps that work both as a command line app and a discord bot.

+Design your app as if your were writing a normal cli app, except instead of using os.Stdout and os.Stdin to communicate with your user, use the context passed into your cli.ActionFunc as a io.Reader and io.Writer.
+The context will forward what you write to discord

 ```go
 // Echo reads the response from the user and writes it back.
 // fullfills cli.ActionFunc